May rebukes Trump as she bids to sell Brexit deal

 "Sounds like a great deal for the EU," he said at the White House, adding: "We have to take a look at seriously whether or not the UK is allowed to trade".

-"As the deal stands, they may not be able to trade with the US and I don´t think they want that at all.
-That would be a very big negative for the deal," said the president, who is close to leading Brexiteers in the UK.
+"As the deal stands, they may not be able to trade with the US and I don´t think they want that at all," said the president, who is close to leading Brexiteers in the UK.

-"I don´t think that the prime minister meant that and hopefully she´ll be able to do something about that."

 Starting her tour in Builth Wells in central Wales, May insisted Trump had not rained on her parade.

-"We will have an independent trade policy and we will be able to negotiate trade deals with countries around the rest of the world," May.
+"We will have an independent trade policy and we will be able to negotiate trade deals with countries around the rest of the world," May said.

 "As regards the United States, we have already been talking to them about the sort of agreement that we could have in the future.